darshitha94/HR-Analytics-PowerBI-Dashboard/README.md

 * Does overtime affect employee attrition?
 * How does salary level relate to attrition?
 * Are there differences in attrition between male and female employees?
-* How does tenure affect employee attrition?
+* How does tenure relate to employee attrition?

 ---